-- 1. Gain the opportunity to employ biblical-theological principles, skills, and gifts in specific practices of ministry in a community setting outside the local church. - 2.
-Observe models of leadership and incorporate/develop an appropriate style of ministry befitting the student's gifts and unique calling. - 3.
-Reflect upon and evaluate personal and professional growth with peers and professors in a koinonia group. - 4.
-Learn the aspects of ministry that can only be learned by doing. - 5.
-Obtain a sufficient foundation of experience in ministry so the student can most judiciously use elective curriculum according to individually perceived needs and planned vocational direction.
+- 1. Gain the opportunity to employ biblical-theological principles, skills, and gifts in specific practices of ministry. - 2.
+Observe ministry leadership and develop a model, attitude, and style of ministry in accordance with the student's unique calling, abilities, etc. - 3.
+Reflect upon and evaluate personal and professional ministerial experiences with peers and professors in a koinonia group. - 4.
+Experience fellowship in a local ministry and establish professional relationships for vocational ministry. - 5.
+Grow spiritually and mature emotionally through interaction with professors, supervisors and peers. - 6.
+Obtain a sufficient foundation of experience in ministry to most judiciously use personal elective curriculum according to individual perceived needs and planned vocational direction.